 The Fund raises capital from Black and Hispanic investors.

-The Fund is committed to helping Black and Hispanic people increase their wealth by participating in socially conscious investing via the ownership of residential affordable rental housing in Black and Hispanic communities in New York City.
+The Fund is committed to helping Black and Hispanic people increase their wealth by participating in socially conscious investing via the ownership of affordable housing in Black and Hispanic communities in New York City.

 The Fund does NOT promote any investment opportunities that involve the displacement of tenants.

 The Fund emphasizes partnerships with experienced Black and Hispanic affordable housing operators to minimize risk and improve execution.

 Black and Hispanic operating and investment partners assist in due diligence, contributing expert knowledge and execution expertise to the Fund’s investment strategy.